Is Samsung's Writing Assist in Keyboard Becoming Paid? Here's the Truth

 The speculation about Samsung's Writing Assist becoming a paid feature stems from several statements and industry trends:

-1. Samsung's own statements: In early 2024, TM Roh, Samsung's mobile division president, mentioned in interviews that while Galaxy AI features would remain free until the end of 2025, the company was considering a "freemium" model afterward.
-This suggests some AI features might become paid or have premium tiers.
+1. Samsung's own statements: Back in early 2024, TM Roh, Samsung's mobile division president, mentioned in interviews that while Galaxy AI features would remain free until the end of 2025, the company was considering a "freemium" model afterward.
+Now in 2026, they still haven't clarified their plans, keeping users uncertain about the future.

 3. Development costs: Advanced AI features like Writing Assist require significant ongoing development resources and server costs.
-Many users understand that these expenses make free offerings difficult to sustain indefinitely.
+With AI processing becoming more sophisticated in 2026, these costs have only increased, making long-term free offerings even more challenging to sustain.

-4. Samsung's One UI 6.1.1 beta notes: Some beta testers reported seeing references to "subscription-based AI features" in documentation, though these didn't specifically mention Writing Assist.
+4. Samsung's One UI updates: Throughout 2025 and into 2026, beta testers occasionally spotted references to "subscription-based AI features" in documentation, though nothing specifically mentioned Writing Assist.
+These hints keep speculation alive.

 This combination of factors has created uncertainty among Samsung users.
 While nothing is confirmed, many are preparing for the possibility that Writing Assist may eventually require payment for full functionality or advanced features.